Neanderthal/Neanderthal.github.io/From_Zero_Experience_in_commercial_software_development.md

   - Developed unittests using the NUnit framework
 ### Teaching Experience

+#### Speech Technology Center
+- **Duration:** 2004 - 2005 (1 year)
+- **Sector:** Forensic Analysis Tools
+- **Junior .Net Developer**
+  - Participated in speech recognition software development, focusing on authorization and authentication.
+  - Utilized C# and the .NET framework, as well as MSSQL Server for database management.

 #### Saint Petersburg State University of Industrial Technologies and Design
 - **Location:** Saint Petersburg
 - **Duration:** 2006, 2007, 2008